-Every employer must pay this contribution to their eligible employees as part of their wages and salary package.
-The current SG rate is 9.5%.
+Every employer must pay this contribution for their eligible employees as part of their wages and salary package.
+The current SG rate is 11% (in 2023–24).

-In addition, if you have set up a salary-sacrifice arrangement with your employer, regular salary-sacrifice amounts should also be appearing in your super account.
-Learn more about salary sacrifice.
+In addition, if you have set up a valid salary-sacrifice arrangement with your employer, regular salary-sacrifice amounts should also appear in your super account from your employer.

 When should SG payments be made?